 Get your bearings and brush up on your local knowledge with our outstanding walking tour of Brussels.

-Discover the history and day-to-day running of the European Parliament at its modern and engaging Visitors’ Centre, then experience it for yourself with the EP’s “MEP For a Day” Roleplay game, which is especially designed for secondary school students.
+In the morning discover the history and day-to-day running of the European Parliament at the modern and engaging Parlamentarium.
+Experience it for yourself with the EP’s “MEP For a Day” Roleplay game, which is specially designed for secondary school students.

-Get an insight into the work of the European Parliament with a guided chamber tour.
+In the afternoon, get an insight into the work of the European Parliament with a guided tour of the European Parliament Hemicycle.
 If the parliamentary agenda allows, this may be followed by a discussion with an MEP.
-If you visit the European Parliament during the plenary session, you will be able to follow the debates live from the visitors' gallery in the chamber
+If you visit the European Parliament during the plenary session, you will be able to follow the debates live from the visitors' gallery in the chamber.

-Guided half-day trip to Bruges, one of the best-preserved medieval cities in Europe.
+Board your coach to drive to Bruges, one of the best-preserved medieval cities in Europe.
 Explore the bridges and canals of this majestic city, and discover its central role in European history.
 Round up your day with a canal cruise!

 Return journey home.

-Is this sample itinerary for a school trip to Brussels not quite what you want?
-Get in touch on 0121 271 0121or [email protected] to plan your ideal school trip.
+Is this sample itinerary for a Politics trip to Brussels not quite what you want?
+Click on Request a Quote and we can start working on an itinerary.